 The results are consistent with the public choice theoretical framework developed by Kaempfer and Lowenberg (1988) for the behaviour of democracies with respect to economic sanctions.
 This framework highlights that democratic leaders seek a broad support base in order to stay in power, and sanctions provide scope for addressing both foreign policy and domestic demands, resulting in a higher propensity among democracies to engage in economic coercion.
 I find no support for the economic peace theory: democracies do not appear less likely to sanction one another.
 In fact, I find evidence for an opposite dynamic.
 There is also no evidence for economic autocratic peace, that autocratic states are less likely to sanction one another.
 These results are consistent with recent empirical research on economic sanctions, which shows that democracies are not more resilient targets of economic coercion relative to non-democracies (Bapat and Kwon, 2015).
 This contrasts with the fundamentals of economic peace theory.
 Scholars also suggest that economic coercion plays less of an instrumental role in the pursuit of foreign policy than a symbolic one (Whang, 2011; McLean and Whang, 2014), that democratic leaders experience a domestic audience benefit for imposing economic sanctions regardless of the policy outcome, the target state or the issue at stake.
 This overlaps closely with the "expressive" motivation for economic sanctions highlighted by Kaempfer and Lowenberg (1988).

-Finally, the evidence that I present for a higher propensity among democracies to sanction and to sanction one another may indicate a policy substitution effect.
+Finally, the evidence that I present for a higher propensity among democracies to sanction and to sanction one another may indicate that democracies rechannel conflict among each other.
 As, due to normative and/or structural limitations on democratic leaders, war between democracies is rare (Bueno de Mesquita et al., 1999), sanctions may be a viable alternative for politicians to address the expectations of voters of an active foreign policy.
-And, as democratic leaders have to address a broader audience Kaempfer and Lowenberg (1988) and obtain a domestic audience benefit for sanctioning (Whang, 2011), they may be increasingly tempted to engage in economic coercion.
-Lack of a similar dynamic among autocracies adds further weight to the substitution and inflation argument.
-Consequently, this article suggests that the exercise of power in a liberal world has been rechannelled to economic coercion.
+And, as democratic leaders have to address a broader audience Kaempfer and Lowenberg (1988) and also obtain a domestic audience benefit for sanctioning (Whang, 2011), they may be increasingly tempted to engage in economic coercion.
+Lack of a similar dynamic among autocracies adds further weight to the argument.
+Consequently, this article suggests that the exercise of power may have been rechannelled to economic coercion as a result of democratisation and can offer a partial answer to the question of why do we see more economic sanctions since the end of the Cold War (Morgan et al., 2014).

-It is still possible that democracies are generally less likely to experience (economic) conflict; and that they are more likely to issue a threat of sanctions and pursue it with an imposition only in the rare cases that it does.
-However, given the rise in the frequency of economic sanctions (Morgan et al., 2014), it appears that the pacifying effect of rising democratisation (Russett et al., 1998; Marshall et al., 2018) is not sufficient to offset the drive of democracies to issue sanctions, which leads to a higher frequency of economic coercion in international relations, and is consistent with the TIES data.
-This further supports the public choice theoretical framework and the policy substitution argument, and suggests that democratisation does not reduce the propensity of conflict between states; it only changes the means of conflict in international relations.
+It is still possible that democracies are generally less likely to experience (economic) conflict; and that they are more likely to issue a threat of sanctions and pursue it with an imposition only in the rare cases.
+However, given the rise in the frequency of economic sanctions (Morgan et al., 2014), it appears that the pacifying effect of rising democratisation (i.e. stemming from the shared norms and structural constraints) (Russett et al., 1998; Marshall et al., 2018) may not be sufficient to offset the drive of democracies to issue sanctions, which leads to a higher frequency of economic coercion in international relations - consistently with what we observe in TIES data.
+This suggests that democratisation does not reduce the propensity of conflict between states; it only changes the means of conflict in international relations.